royalmo/docker-networks/README.md

 - `docker run -it --network new_network_name royalmo/docker-networks` will run
   an image in a container with a speficied network.

+As you can see, Docker asks us to specify the subnet of a network.
+With a physical Switch, this setup doesn't need to be done, but as we are working in a virtualized environment, we need to add this extra information.
+It's done this way so Docker can assign IPs automaticly, and to add an extra security barrier.

 If you need to create a network with more options, check out this [reference manual](https://docs.docker.com/engine/reference/commandline/network_create/)